Ralph Webb (American football)

-Ralph Webb (born November 21, 1994) is an American football running back who is a free agent.
-He played college football at Vanderbilt University, and was signed by the New England Patriots as an undrafted free agent after the 2018 NFL Draft.
+Ralph Webb (born November 21, 1994) is an American former football running back.
+He played college football at Vanderbilt University, and was signed by the New England Patriots as an undrafted free agent after the 2018 NFL draft.

 College career

 Webb played in 49 games at Vanderbilt between 2014 and 2017, and rushed for a total of 4,178 yards and 32 touchdowns.
 Webb hauled in 68 catches for 572 yards and 3 touchdowns.

 Professional career

 New England Patriots

 Webb signed with the New England Patriots as an undrafted free agent on May 11, 2018.

 On August 9, 2018, during a preseason game against the Washington Redskins, Webb rushed for 46 yards and scored two touchdowns and two two-point conversions.
 He was waived on September 1, 2018, and was signed to the practice squad the next day.
 He was released on October 8, 2018.

 Tampa Bay Buccaneers

 On November 13, 2018, Webb was signed to the Tampa Bay Buccaneers practice squad.
 On December 3, he was released.